dagmaraw/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

 In this analysis, I was interested in understanding why developers changed jobs and what they look for in deciding on a new job.
+The results can be used by companies to learn what they can do to attract and keep a diverse talent of developers.
 I used the 2020 Stack Overflow Developer Survey to answer the following questions:

 1. What drives developers to look for a new job?
 2. Which factors are most important to developers when choosing a new job?